elixir-lang/elixir-lang.github.com/_posts/2012-04-21-hello-macros.markdown

     get "/demo", file: "demo.html"

-By using this method we're letting the framework know that we want to send the contents of the _demo.html_ file back to the client.
+By using this macro we're letting the framework know that we want to send the contents of the _demo.html_ file back to the client.
 In order to support this second form we need to define another clause for our `get` macro:

     defmacro get(path, [file: bin]) when is_binary(bin) do quote do